UK garage: Origins

-History

-1990: End of acid house

-By the late 1980s, the house music played at DJ Larry Levan's New York LGBTQ+ club Paradise Garage was known as "garage house".
-In 1990, 15-year-old DJ EZ, who was inspired by rave music and New York garage house, began working at pirate radio station Dance FM while still at school in North London.

-In 1990, Margaret Thatcher's government increased fines on unlicensed raves, causing the acid house scene to fracture.
-That same year, the Ministry of Sound opened, running until 9am on Sunday mornings.
-To provide a venue for revellers who wanted to continue partying, promoter Timmy Ram Jam opened an event at the Elephant and Castle pub across the street, starting at 10am.
-The DJs played sped-up versions of New York garage house.

-Soon, similar after-hours events opened on Sundays, including an event at the nearby Frog & Nightgown, before spreading across London.
-Larger nightclubs, such as Heaven in Charing Cross, also began to dedicate space to garage DJs.
+Garage increasingly got aired at events on a Sunday, such an event at the nearby Frog & Nightgown.
+This gave rise to what became known as the Sunday Scene.
+This was partly because garage parties were treated as somewhere for people who had been dancing to harder sounds all weekend to carry on: Sarah Lockhart described the Frog & Nightgown as such, characterising it as a place where die-hard clubbers who had been going all weekend ended up Also, initially speed and UK garage promoters could only hire venues on Sunday evenings (Friday and Saturday nights were still the preserve of faster and then more popular jungle and drum and bass events).
+Larger nightclubs, such as Heaven in Charing Cross, then began to dedicate space to garage DJs.

+Early promoters of a UK garage sound included DJ EZ, Dreem Teem and Tuff Jam, and pirate radio stations such as London Underground, Magic FM, Upfront FM, and Freek FM.

 An early UK garage track, "Feel My Love" by Justin Cantor and Matt Jam Lamont, was recorded in 1991.
 It wouldn't be officially released until 1993.
+Tracks that had been big on the breakbeat hardcore rave scene such as We Are I.E. also started to feature in garage sets, sped up.

-1994–1998: Speed garage
+1994–1997: Speed garage

 In 1994, DJ EZ started working at Freek FM.
 That same year, while DJing in a Greenwich nightclub, he played American DJ Todd Edwards' garage house track "The Praise (God in His Hand)" at a speedier 130 beats-per-minute (bpm), instead of the 120bpm popular in the US, to make it closer to the tempo of the UK hardcore and jungle music popular in clubs at the time.
 This raised the visibility of garage house which, when played at 130bpm, became known as speed garage.